 State Senator Lisa M. Boscola has spent the majority of her professional career working to improve the lives of Lehigh Valley residents.
 Born in Bethlehem on April 6, 1962 to Richard and Anna Stofko – Senator Boscola has remained a proud steel worker’s daughter and life-long resident of the Lehigh Valley, a fact which has made her intimately familiar with the issues that face her district and the people she represents.

 First elected to the Pennsylvania General Assembly in 1994, Senator Boscola served two terms in the state House and is serving her fifth term representing the 18th Senatorial District, consisting of Northampton and Lehigh Counties.
 Prior to her election to the General Assembly, Senator Boscola served as Deputy Court Administrator with the Northampton County Court.
 She received her Bachelors and Masters degrees from Villanova University cum laude.

 Throughout her legislative career, Senator Boscola has worked tirelessly to bring property tax reform to the forefront of the debate in the General Assembly.
 Senator Boscola has been a leading proponent of the total elimination of the local school property tax and has been a co-sponsor of Senate Bill 76.
-She has also introduced legislation to freeze property taxes on seniors so that they can remain in their homes.
+Every Session, she has also introduced legislation to freeze property taxes on seniors so that they can remain in their homes.

 Senator Boscola has also focused on the need for state government to promote economic development initiatives to provide family sustaining jobs to the Lehigh Valley and across the Commonwealth.
 She has worked diligently to bring the Lehigh Valley region our fair share of state funds for worthwhile local projects.
 She has been a strong advocate for funding economic development programs with proven track records of job creation and retention such as the Ben Franklin Technology Centers, Small Business Development Center and the Manufacturer’s Resource Center.
 Working with the private sector to drive growth, job expansion and retention has been a focus for Senator Boscola.
 Cutting out the red tape, ensuring the State’s incentives are competitive with surrounding states is one way government can help promote growth.